Podophyllotoxin: Chemical synthesis

 Podophyllotoxin has been successfully synthesized in a laboratory; however, synthesis mechanisms require many steps, resulting in a low overall yield.
 It therefore remains more efficient to obtain podophyllotoxin from natural sources.

 Four routes have been used to synthesize podophyllotoxin with varying success: an oxo ester route, lactonization of a dihydroxy acid, cyclization of a conjugate addition product, and a Diels-Alder reaction.

 Derivatives

 Podophyllotoxin and its derivatives are used as cathartic, purgative, antiviral agent, vesicant, antihelminthic, and antitumor agents.
 Podophyllotoxin derived antitumor agents include etoposide and teniposide.
 These drugs have been successfully used in therapy against numerous cancers including testicular, breast, pancreatic, lung, stomach, and ovarian cancers.

 Derivatives of podophyllotoxin that have been engineered for their ability to fight tumors.

 Natural abundance

 Podophyllotoxin is present at concentrations of 0.3% to 1.0% by mass in the rhizome of the American mayapple (Podophyllum peltatum).
-Another common source is the rhizome of Sinopodophyllum hexandrum Royle (Berberidaceae).
+Another common source is the rhizome of Sinopodophyllum hexandrum.

 It is biosynthesized from two molecules of coniferyl alcohol by phenolic oxidative coupling and a series of oxidations, reductions and methylations.